Millard Fillmore

-Millard Fillmore (January 7, 1800 – March 8, 1874) was the 13th president of the United States, serving from 1850 to 1853, the last to be a member of the Whig Party while in the White House.
-A former member of the U.S. House of Representatives from Upstate New York, Fillmore was elected as the 12th vice president in 1848, and succeeded to the presidency in July 1850 upon the death of U.S. President Zachary Taylor.
-Fillmore was instrumental in the passing of the Compromise of 1850, a bargain that led to a brief truce in the battle over the expansion of slavery.
-He failed to win the Whig nomination for president in 1852 but gained the endorsement of the nativist Know Nothing Party four years later and finished third in the 1856 presidential election.
+Millard Fillmore (January 7, 1800 – March 8, 1874) was the 13th president of the United States, serving from 1850 to 1853.
+He was the last president to be a member of the Whig Party while in the White House, and the last to be neither a Democrat nor a Republican.
+A former member of the U.S. House of Representatives, Fillmore was elected vice president in 1848, and succeeded to the presidency when Zachary Taylor died in 1850.
+Fillmore was instrumental in passing the Compromise of 1850, which led to a brief truce in the battle over the expansion of slavery.

-Fillmore was born into poverty in the Finger Lakes area of New York, and his parents were tenant farmers during his formative years.
-Though he had little formal schooling, he rose from poverty by diligent study to become a successful attorney.
-He became prominent in the Buffalo area as an attorney and politician, and he was elected to the New York Assembly in 1828 and to the House of Representatives in 1832.
-Fillmore initially belonged to the Anti-Masonic Party, but became a member of the Whig Party as formed in the mid-1830s.
-He was a rival for the state party leadership with the editor Thurlow Weed and Weed's protégé, William H. Seward.
-Throughout his career, Fillmore declared slavery an evil but that it was beyond the powers of the federal government.
-Seward was openly hostile to slavery and argued that the federal government had a role to play in ending it.
-Fillmore was an unsuccessful candidate for Speaker of the U.S. House of Representatives when the Whigs took control of the chamber in 1841, but he was made the chairman of the Ways and Means Committee.
-Defeated in bids for the Whig nomination for vice president in 1844 and for New York governor the same year, Fillmore was elected Comptroller of New York in 1847, the first to hold that post by direct election.
+Fillmore was born into poverty in the Finger Lakes area of upstate New York.
+He had little formal schooling, but studied to become a lawyer.
+Fillmore became prominent in the Buffalo area as an attorney and politician, and was elected to the New York Assembly in 1828 and the House of Representatives in 1832.
+Fillmore initially belonged to the Anti-Masonic Party, but became a member of the Whig Party as it formed in the mid-1830s.
+He was a rival for the state party leadership with Thurlow Weed and his protégé William H. Seward.
+Throughout his career, Fillmore declared slavery evil but said it was beyond the federal government's power to end it.
+Conversely, Seward argued that the federal government had a role to play.
+Fillmore was an unsuccessful candidate for Speaker of the U.S. House of Representatives when the Whigs took control of the chamber in 1841, but was made chairman of the Ways and Means Committee.
+Defeated in bids for the Whig nomination for vice president and for New York governor in 1844, Fillmore was elected Comptroller of New York in 1847, the first to hold that post by election.